 - Payment: The unique Jane payment number associated with this transaction in Jane.
 Clicking on this link will redirect you to the payment itself (see below).

 As with many other reports in Jane, you can print or export this information to a spreadsheet file, in case you’d like to pass it along to your bookkeeper or accountant.

-You may notice that there is a “End of Processing Day” banner in between certain transactions.
-Like all payment processors, Jane Payments (Stripe) has a daily payments cutoff time, so we can deposit these funds in a timely manner.
-This cutoff time is 00:00 UTC, and this row is designed to help indicate which transactions happened before or after the cutoff time for a particular day.
-All transactions that occur on the same processing date will be included in the corresponding payout.
+You may notice that there is an “End of Processing Day” banner in between certain transactions.
+Like all payment processors, Jane Payments has a daily payment cutoff time, so we can deposit these funds in a timely manner.
+This cutoff time is 8:59 PM pm PST/ 11:59 PM EST. All transactions that occur on the same processing date will be included in the corresponding payout.

 One final note we’d like to mention is on payment refunds.
 A refund line item will show up on the report for the same date as the original transaction.
 In the example below, a Mastercard transaction of $21.00 was processed on December 4th, but refunded on December 5th.